NaluScientific/nalusupport/pages/faq.md

 ## Naluscope

 Below are some solutions to issues you may encounter when using Naluscope.
-More troubleshooting support can be found in the [Naluscope Manual](/documentation/).
+More troubleshooting support can be found in the [Naluscope Manual](/boards/) for your board.

 <div class="notice--info" markdown="1">
 Any driver issues can usually be solved by downloading these drivers: